appbaseio/reactivesearch/content/docs/reactivesearch/searchbase/overview/apireference.md

     });
     ```
 -   **sortBy** `string`
     sort the results by either `asc` or `desc` order.
 It is an alternative to `sortOptions`, both can’t be used together.
 -   **sortByField** `string`
     data field which is useful for providing a sorting context to the results query.
 -   **nestedField** `string`
-    use to set the `nested` mapping field that allows arrays of objects to be indexed in a way that they can be queried independently of each other.
-Applicable only when dataField is a part of `nested` type.
+    set the `nested` field path that allows an array of objects to be indexed in a way that can be queried independently of each other.
+Applicable only when dataField's mapping is of `nested` type.
 -   **sortOptions** `Array<SortOption>`
     ```ts
     type SortOption = {